neunkasulle/storage-python-manage/README.md

 [![Build Status](https://travis-ci.org/Azure-Samples/storage-python-manage.svg?branch=master)](https://travis-ci.org/Azure-Samples/storage-python-manage)

-# Getting Started with Azure Storage Resource Provider in Python
+# Getting Started with Azure Storage Management in Python

-This sample shows how to manage your storage account using the Azure Storage Resource Provider for Python.
+This sample shows how to manage your storage account using the Azure Storage Management package for Python.
 The Storage Resource Provider is a client library for working with the storage accounts in your Azure subscription.
 Using the client library, you can create a new storage account, read its properties, list all storage accounts in a given subscription or resource group, read and regenerate the storage account keys, and delete a storage account.

 **On this page**